AdaCore/aws/readme.txt

    http://libre.adacore.com/

+OpenSSL (optional):

+   You need to install manually the development libraries.

+GNU/TLS (optional):

+   You need to install manually the development libraries.
+AWS needs at least version 3.2.4 of GNU/TLS.

 OpenLDAP library (optional) :

    Sources for UNIX or Win32:
       http://www.openldap.org/

-   binaries for Win32:
+   Win32:
-      Included with the main AWS distribution (win32 directory).
-The import library will bind to the Microsoft LDAP dynamic library.
+      AWS binding will use to the Microsoft LDAP dynamic library.

 Windows Services API (optional):